Home · Artists · R.L. Burnside

 R.L.
 Burnside

 R.L.
-Burnside wasn’t a musician seeking fame.
-He played because the sound of hill country blues burned his hands and throat—a raw, repetitive blues that rose from the cotton fields of northern Mississippi.
-His guitar, always deliberately out of tune, sounded like an old tractor starting up in the middle of the night: a dragging rhythm, a groove that wouldn’t quit.
-There were no frills, just the urgency of someone playing to avoid drowning in silence.
+Burnside wasn’t a musician chasing fame.
+He played because the sound of hill country blues burned his hands and throat—this rough, repetitive blues that rose from the cotton fields of northern Mississippi.
+His guitar, always deliberately out of tune, sounded like an old tractor starting up in the middle of the night: a rhythm that dragged, a groove that never stopped.
+There were no frills, just the urgency of someone playing to keep from drowning in silence.
 He learned from Mississippi Fred McDowell, but he flipped the style: where Fred was precise, he was wild; where Fred sounded like a preacher, he sounded like a man who’d just lost a fight.
+His voice, raspy and deep, seemed to come from a dry well, as if each word cost him a piece of his life.
+He recorded his first songs in 1967 on a borrowed tape recorder in the kitchen of his home near Coldwater.
+George Mitchell, a journalist collecting blues in the Delta, tracked him down after a fife maker’s tip.
+Mitchell took six songs on acetate and released them two years later on Arhoolie Records.
+The rest waited, biding its time.

 1 Albums